 BioEden records banking almost 17 billion stem cells from children’s teeth and is operational in 21 countries

 BioEden introduces payment plans to ensure stem cell therapy is an affordable reality for all

 BioEden member reports dramatic improvement of symptoms from debilitating diabetes just 12 weeks into therapy

 - Living cells have been stored without any loss of functionality for over 50 years

 - 50,000 bone marrow transplants using stem cell therapy were carried out in 2006 alone

 - The Harris Review (Dr Harris USA 2007) predicted that 1 in 3 people may need stem cell therapy in their lifetime

-- Dental stem cells are obtained after the milk tooth has fallen out naturally or extracted by a dentist
+- Dental stem cells are obtained after the milk tooth has fallen out naturally

 - Stem cell therapy is widely acknowledged as the future of medicine